Context-Bounded Model Checking for POWER: Experimental Results

 We divide our results in two sets.
 The first set concerns unsafe programs while the second set concerns safe ones.
-In both parts, we compare results obtained from {\sf power2sc} to the ones obtained from {\sf goto-instrument} and {\sf nidhugg}, which are, to the best of our knowledge, the only two tools supporting C/pthreads programs under POWER\footnote{cbmc previously supported POWER~\cite{AlglaveKT13}, but has withdrawn support in later versions.}.
+In both parts, we compare results obtained from {\sf Power2SC} to the ones obtained from {\sf Goto-instrument}~\cite{DBLP:conf/esop/AlglaveKNT13} and {\sf Nidhugg}~\cite{DBLP:conf/cav/AbdullaAJL16}, which are, to the best of our knowledge, the only two tools supporting C/Pthreads programs running under the POWER semantics.
+We note that CBMC previously supported POWER~\cite{AlglaveKT13}, but has withdrawn support in later versions.
+Meanwhile, two recent SMT-based tools \textsf{DARTAGNAN}~\cite{GavrilenkoLFHM19} and \textsf{PORTHOS}~\cite{LeonFHM17} do not accept C/Pthreads programs as their input files.

 All experiments were run on a machine equipped with a 2.4 Ghz Intel x86-32 Core2 processor and 4 GB RAM.
+Furthermore, we set up the time out to 1800 seconds in all experiments.